mantidproject/mantid/docs/source/concepts/AbsorptionAndMultipleScattering.rst

 * Relatively no assumptions needed.
 Can simulate mixed numbers of scattering, complex scattering processes (ie scattering sample to sample environment back to sample then to detector), moderator and guides included.
 * Most flexible but mainly a tool for designing new instruments than for calculating sample corrections.
 * Typically calculated in another program specific to ray tracing and then imported into Mantid.
+* Some ray tracing solutions reduce the cost of simulating neutrons that never reach a detector by forcing neutrons into certain trajectories and assigning weights.
+This type of enhanced ray tracing approach is very similar to a Monte Carlo integration

 The analytical and numerical integration methods generally provide a quicker solution, but at the expense of having to make assumptions about sample geometries and scattering processes that make them less flexible than the Monte Carlo techniques (integration and ray-tracing).
 However, in many cases analytical and numerical integration solutions are satisfactory and allow much more efficient analysis of results.